felangel/bloc/docs/flutterweathertutorial.md

 > In the business logic layer, we will be consuming the weather domain model from the `WeatherRepository` and exposing a feature-level model which will be surfaced to the user via the UI.

-!> Note that we have implemented three different types of weather models.
+?> **Note**: We have implemented three different types of weather models.
 In the API client, our weather model contained all the info returned by the API.
 In the repository layer, our weather model contained only the abstracted model based on our business case.
 In this layer, our weather model will contain relevant information needed specifically for the current feature set.

 ### Setup